Ichiro Suzuki: 2009

-With two outs in the bottom of the 9th inning, 18 September, Ichiro hit a walk-off, two-run home run against Yankees closer Mariano Rivera, scoring Michael Saunders in one of the more memorable victories of the season.
+With two outs in the bottom of the 9th inning on September 18, Suzuki hit a walk-off, two-run home run against Yankees closer Mariano Rivera, scoring Michael Saunders in one of the more memorable victories of the season.
 His homer made a winner out of Félix Hernández, who was in line for the loss despite having allowed only one run in 9 innings pitched.

-On 26 September 2009, Ichiro was ejected from a game for the first time in his professional career.
-Arguing that a strikeout pitch from Toronto's David Purcey had been outside, Ichiro used his bat to draw a line on the outer edge of the plate, and was immediately tossed by umpire Brian Runge.
+On September 26, 2009, Suzuki was ejected from a game for the first time in his professional career.
+Arguing that a strikeout pitch from Toronto's David Purcey had been outside, Suzuki used his bat to draw a line on the outer edge of the plate, and was immediately tossed by umpire Brian Runge.
 He was the only Mariner to be ejected from a game all season.
-The ejection may have hurt Ichiro's chances regarding an esoteric record: the longest playing streak without going hitless in consecutive games.
-Ichiro's stretch was at 180 games, the longest in the majors since Doc Cramer went 191 consecutive games without back-to-back 0-fers in 1934–35.
-Ichiro went hitless in the following afternoon's game.
+The ejection may have hurt Suzuki's chances regarding an esoteric record: the longest playing streak without going hitless in consecutive games.
+Suzuki's stretch was at 180 games, the longest in the majors since Doc Cramer went 191 consecutive games without back-to-back 0-fers in 1934–35.
+Suzuki went hitless in the following afternoon's game.

-Ichiro again led the majors in hits in 2009, with 225.
-In spite of hitting ground balls at a rate of 55 percent, he grounded into only one double play all season, in 15 April game, his first game played in 2009.
+Suzuki again led the majors in hits in 2009, with 225.
+In spite of hitting ground balls at a rate of 55 percent, he grounded into only one double play all season; in the April 15 game, his first game played in 2009.
 He won his second Fielding Bible Award as the best fielding right fielder in MLB.
+In total, Suzuki had 2,030 hits in the 2000s, the most for all MLB players in that era.